akauppi/GroundLevel-firebase-es/DEVS/Misc.md

 For the same error, Chrome (v80) gives way better console error messages than Safari (v13).
 It's simply faster to do basic development with Chrome.

-Also, Chrome sports the "Vue.js devtools" plugin.
+Also, Chrome sports the "Vue.js devtools" plugin.[^1]

+[^1]: Use the [beta](https://chrome.google.com/webstore/detail/vuejs-devtools/ljjemllljcmogpfapbkkighbhhppjdbg) tools, until support for Vue 3.0 is mainstream.

 Safari: